ec-jrc/lisflood-utilities/README.md

 1. uses the resampled upstream area (inverted) as elevation; and
 1. computes the LDD.

+The script can be run on a normal desktop PC (Windows and Linux).
+The download of the MERIT data requires ~45 GB of free disk space.
+The download will be performed only once.

 # Instructions

 Register at the [MERIT Hydro](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/) website using the Google form.